emacsmirror/meep/docs/reference.rst

    finding the closest pair, see: ``meep-match-bounds-of-char-contextual``.

 ``(meep-region-mark-bounds-of-char-contextual-inner ARG)``
-   Mark in bounds of of the nearest character pairs over ARG steps.
+   Mark in bounds of the nearest character pairs over ARG steps.
    A negative ARG positions the POINT at the end of the region.

    Character pairs are detected using: ``meep-match-bounds-of-char-contextual``.

 ``(meep-region-mark-bounds-of-char-contextual-outer ARG)``
-   Mark in bounds of of the nearest boundary pairs over ARG steps.
+   Mark in bounds of the nearest boundary pairs over ARG steps.
    A negative ARG positions the POINT at the end of the region.

    Bounds are detected using: ``meep-match-bounds-of-char-contextual``.